Trace operator on von Koch's snowflake: Abstract

 \section{Abstract}

 We study properties of the boundary trace operator on the Sobolev space $W^1_1(\Omega)$.
-Using density result by Koskela, Zhang \cite{MR3519964} we define a surjective operator \mbox{$Tr: W^1_1(\Omega_K)\rightarrow X(\Omega_K)$}, where $\Omega_K$ is a von Koch snowflake and $X(\Omega_K)$ is a trace space with the quotient norm.
-Main result of this paper is the existence of a right inverse to $Tr$, i.e. a linear operator $S: X(\Omega_K) \rightarrow W^1_1(\Omega_K)$ such that $Tr \circ S= Id_{X(\Omega_K)}$.
-To do this we define an extension of the trace operator to the space of functions of bounded variation which seems to be new for domains with fractal boundary.
-Moreover we identify the isomorphism class of the trace space.
-On the other hand, for $\Omega$ with regular boundary we provide a simple proof of the Peetre's theorem \cite{MR0552011} about non-existence of the right inverse.
+Using the density result by Koskela and Zhang \cite{MR3519964}, we define a surjective operator \mbox{$Tr: W^1_1(\Omega_K)\rightarrow X(\Omega_K)$}, where $\Omega_K$ is von Koch's snowflake and $X(\Omega_K)$ is a trace space with the quotient norm.
+Since $\Omega_K$ is a uniform domain whose boundary is Ahlfors-regular with an exponent strictly bigger than one, it was shown by L. Mal\'y \cite{Malysb} that there exists a right inverse to $Tr$, i.e. a linear operator $S: X(\Omega_K) \rightarrow W^1_1(\Omega_K)$ such that $Tr \circ S= Id_{X(\Omega_K)}$.
+In this paper we provide a different, purely combinatorial proof based on geometrical structure of von Koch's snowflake.
+Moreover we identify the isomorphism class of the trace space as $\ell_1$.
+As an additional consequence of our approach we obtain a simple proof of the Peetre's theorem \cite{MR0552011} about non-existence of the right inverse for domain $\Omega$ with regular boundary, which explains Banach space geometry cause for this phenomenon.